 The local pop-up menu supports the same functions as the right-hand buttons.

-The entered mass list can be used to look at mass differences (the MS difference button).
+The entered mass list can be used either for extracting sequence tags (the SeqTag button) or to look at mass differences (the MS difference button).

 The table accepts a maximum of 150 entries.